GoogleCloudPlatform/marketplace-tools/docs/mpdev-reference.md

 mpdev apply -f dir/configurations.yaml
 ```

-The `--dry-run` option can be used to verify that your environment is setup
+The `--dry-run` option can be used to validate the schema of configuration files
-correctly to create the resources in the configuration files.
-This depends on
-the mpdev resource but can include proper `gcp` permissions, and whether
-`docker` is installed.
+quickly without creating the `mpdev` resources.

 ```bash
 mpdev apply --dry-run -f dir/configurations.yaml